GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/Krone.md

 ![Inori](https://i.pinimg.com/originals/d6/19/72/d6197264c9233edf3c1a6856c7ad1fef.png)

-_I'm sorry, but I have to let you see this.
-Irresistible_

 Lastly, the heavy use of acoustic guitar in the anime's background music (BGM) led me to practice fingerstyle guitar.

 {{< youtube 6bZUyJTzQ-Q >}}